jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //==== Møller-Plesset Perturbation Theory (MPn)
 ==== Correlated Wave Function Theory (WFT)
 Up to now, we've always discussed the Schrödinger equation in terms of populated orbitals for a set amount of electrons.
 For Wave Function Theory, we are able to explicitly correlate the interactions between the electrons by adding a correlation term $Phi_(c o r r)$ and to make use of an additional set of unoccupied - or virtual - orbitals.
 How this correlation works is that electrons are moved to these virtual orbitals, leaving behind a unoccupied orbital themselves.
-This impacts the exchange operator $accent(K, "^") $ and thus the Slater Determinant $Phi_(S D)$.
+This impacts the exchange operator $accent(K, "^") $ and thus the Slater Determinant (SD) $Phi_(S D)$.
 Depending on how many electrons are exchanged to virtual orbitals at a time - one, two, three or more - we obtain a new SD for _single_ ($Phi_S$), _double_ ($Phi_D$), _triple_ ($Phi_T$) or more excitation states.
 Every determinant now contains information on the effects of the absence of electrons in the system, which gives us the correlation between electrons.
 We can think of this as the difference in exchange contribution before and after one or more electrons 'leaves' the system.
 A linear combination of the various $Phi_(S D, i)$ gives us the $Phi_(c o r r)$.
 To clarify, these are not orbitals in higher energetic states - as the _excitation_ could suggests - but simply fictive orbitals that have a functional purpose for the methodology.

 This can be further expanded by several methods, of which the Møller-Plesset Perturbation Theory (MPPT) is used often throughout this thesis.